Shanah Tovah! We invite you to spend High Holy Days 5783/2022 with us!

 Our schedule of services is listed below under The High Holy Day Palette.

 All services are BY RESERVATION ONLY.
 Please use the links at the bottom of this page to reserve your place at services.
 There are also links to add names to our annual Yizkor (Memorial) Book or to become a member of Beit Tikvah.

 COVID Safety: We are fortunate to have a large sanctuary space where we can accommodate 50 people, socially distanced, at each service.
 Please send in your registration forms early to guarantee your seat.
-Masks are required to be worn at all times within the building.
-We highly encourage all attendees to be fully vaccinated, for your own safety and that of the larger community.
+Masks are optional.
+We strongly encourage all attendees to be fully vaccinated for your own safety and that of the larger community.
 Click to see our current COVID-19 Safety Procedures.

 High Holy Day Message from Rabbi Heifetz (click to read)

 High-Holy-Days-5783-message-from-Leadership Team (click to read)

 Sunday, September 25